Remote Sensing Applications and Uses

 Warning: you are not going to get the boring, generalized lists… Agriculture, forestry, weather, biodiversity… *yawn*

-Whether you are beginner or advanced, this list will change the way you feel about how this industry is changing our world and the way we think.
+Whether you are a beginner or advanced, this list will change the way you feel about how remote sensing is changing our world and the way we think.

 1 Determining soil moisture content using active and passive sensors from space

-Soil moisture contributes so much to understanding Earth sciences… For example, it explains Earth’s water cycle, weather forecasting, drought and floods.
+Soil moisture contributes so much to understanding Earth sciences… For example, it explains Earth’s water cycle, weather forecasting, drought, and floods.
 But did you know there are two ways to derive soil moisture from space?
 First, it uses passive and active sensors.
 Active sensors like Radarsat-2 illuminate their target and measures backscatter.
 In turn, this results in high spatial resolution but low accuracy.
 Second, passive sensors like SMOS measures naturally emitted microwave radiation.
-Unlike active sensors, it gives highly accurate but poor spatial resolution.
+Unlike active sensors, it gives a highly accurate but poor spatial resolution image.
 How can we get the best of both worlds?
 This is what NASA’s Soil Moisture Active Passive (SMAP) Mission strives to achieve.

 2 Mapping with laser precision using Light Detection and Ranging technology